AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51204-product-does-not-return-back-in-stock-after-creating-credit-memo.md

 <u>Expected results</u>:

-The salable quantity is return to ten.
+The salable quantity of the product has to return to ten.

 <u>Actual results</u>:

-The salable quantity is left as zero.
+The salable quantity of the product is left as zero.

 ## Apply the patch